cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-08-13-a-prime-on-public-key-infrastructure.md

 ## Digital Signatures

 <aside class="quote">
-    <em>“Digital signatures today guarantee that an email, document, or transaction remains exactly as it was when sent, unmodified and secure.”</em>
+    <em>“Digital signatures today guarantee that an email, document, or transaction remains exactly as it was when sent.”</em>
 </aside>

 Digital signatures are an integral part of PKI.